NicholasRabbit/Computer-Architecture/CSAPP/labs/Errors When Installing Simulators of the Arch Lab.md

 "Error in startup script: couldn't read file "seq.tcl": no such file or directory"
 ```

-Whereas, there isn't any problem when it is running in `./sim/seq/` where the program `ssim` is.
+Whereas, there isn't any problem when it is running in  the directory of `./sim/seq/` where the program `ssim` is.

 ```shell
 # In ./sim/seq/